mystogan3/PoliakovAY/git_instruction.md

 1. *Rollback*
 	* To rollback any changes you have to use **git checkout** command where after the command you need to add at least 5 signs from the commits.

-## GOODLUCK my dear STUDENT and SEE YOU LATER!!!
+## GOODLUCK my dear STUDENT and see you later!

 ![Sorry the picture is not found:(](Goodluck.jpg)